life-itself/artearthtech.com/content/blog/room-available-in-our-london-hub.md

 authors = ["petronella"]
 date = 2019-09-03T22:00:00Z
 imagePath = "london-hub.png"
-title = "Three rooms available in our London home in Hoxton"
+title = "Double room available in our London home in Hoxton"

 +++
 We need a better way to live, together.